2018 Philippine Super Liga Grand Prix

-The 2018 Philippine Super Liga Grand Prix Conference (also known as the 2018 Chooks-to-Go Philippine Super Liga Grand Prix Conference due to sponsorship reasons) was the 13th indoor volleyball conference of the Philippine Super Liga, the first conference of the 2018 season, and the 16th conference overall.
-The games commenced February 17, 2018 at the Ynares Sports Arena in Pasig and the formal opening ceremony was held on February 24, 2018 at the Santa Rosa Multipurpose Complex in Santa Rosa, Laguna.
+The 2018 Philippine Super Liga Grand Prix (also known as the 2018 Chooks-to-Go Philippine Super Liga Grand Prix due to sponsorship reasons) was the first conference of the 2018 season of the Philippine Super Liga (PSL) and the sixth running of the Grand Prix.
+The tournament ran from February 17 to May 5, 2018, with the formal opening ceremony was held on February 24 at the Santa Rosa Sports Complex in Santa Rosa, Laguna.

 The tournament was moved from October to February in order to align with the new competition calendar approved by the International Volleyball Federation (FIVB) and the Asian Volleyball Confederation (AVC).

+The league returned to an eight-team lineup with the Smart Prepaid Giga Hitters making their debut, replacing the Iriga City Oragons.
+In a rematch of the previous two finals, the Petron Blaze Spikers reclaimed the title against the F2 Logistics Cargo Movers for their fourth PSL championship.